-The Hamsa is an ancient Middle Eastern amulet representing the "Hand of God" in all faiths and is arguably possess the strongest protection charm of all
+The Hamsa is an ancient Middle Eastern amulet representing the "Hand of God" in all faiths and is arguably possesses the strongest protection of all charms

 Many are convinced it brings happiness, luck, health and good fortune to it's owner.